U.S. to stage drill with three carriers as Trump visits Asia

 Still, he warned Pyongyang that its military was no match for the U.S.-South Korean alliance, and that diplomacy was most effective “when backed by credible military force.”

-Reporting by Phil Stewart and Idrees Ali; Additional reporting by Greg Torode in HONG KONG and Nobuhiro Kubo in TOKYO.; Editing by Catherine Evans, James Dalgleish and Lincoln Feast
+Reporting by Phil Stewart and Idrees Ali; Additional reporting by Greg Torode in HONG KONG, Nobuhiro Kubo in TOKYO, and Ben Blanchard in BEIJING; Editing by Catherine Evans, James Dalgleish, Lincoln Feast and Nick Macfie